glassroom/heinsen_sequence/README.md

 ## Now Try the Parallel Approach

-The snippets of code below execute the same computations *in parallel* -- or more precisely, as a composition of two [prefix sums](https://en.wikipedia.org/wiki/Prefix_sum), each of which is executable in parallel.
+The snippets of code below execute the same computations *in parallel* -- or more precisely, as a composition of two [prefix sums](https://en.wikipedia.org/wiki/Prefix_sum), each of which is executable in parallel (See also [this post on implementing parallel prefix sum in CUDA](https://developer.nvidia.com/gpugems/gpugems3/part-vi-gpu-computing/chapter-39-parallel-prefix-sum-scan-cuda)).
 Copy and paste the code to run it.
 The difference in execution time will be quickly evident.

 ### General Case: If Any Inputs Are Negative